 The Trendelenburg position is a feature integrated into most modern-day profiling and adjustable care beds.
 The position involves placing the patient’s head down and elevating the feet, resulting in their whole body sloping down with the feet at the highest end.
-The picture below shows a high dependency bed in the Trendelenburg position with the mattress platform profiling.

 History of the Trendelenburg position

 The Trendelenburg position is named after German surgeon, Friedrich Trendelenburg (pictured), who created the position in 1881 to improve surgical exposure of the pelvic organs during surgery.
 The Trendelenburg position is supine (body is laid flat on the back) with the patient inclined, so that the pelvis is higher than the head by 15-30 degrees.
 This allows better access to the pelvic organs as gravity pulls the intestines away from the pelvis.
 The Trendelenburg position became better-known in the first world war when Walter Cannon, a famous American physiologist, adapted the use of the Trendelenburg position as a treatment for shock, with the thought that it would help maintain blood flow to the brain.
 It was promoted as a way to increase blood circulation throughout the body, improving the flow of blood vessels to the heart and other organs.